elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         * :ref:`EnumerateChildren (folders)`
         * :ref:`DeleteFile`

+    SupportsGetActivities
+        A **Boolean** value that indicates that the host supports the :ref:`GetActivities` operation.

     SupportsGetLock
         A **Boolean** value that indicates that the host supports the :ref:`GetLock` operation.

+    SupportsGrantAccess
+        A **Boolean** value that indicates that the host supports the following WOPI operations:

+        * :ref:`CheckUserAccess`
+        * :ref:`GrantUserAccess`

     SupportsLocks
         A **Boolean** value that indicates that the host supports the following WOPI operations: